Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 a.
 PTTH- secreted by corpora allata

 b.
-Juvenile hormone - produced by prothoracic gland
+Juvenile hormone - produced by the prothoracic gland

 c.
 Ecdysone - moulting hormone of insects